thouska/spotpy/docs/Tutorial/7-Advanced_hints.md

 	spot_setup=spot_setup()
 	'Leave out dbformat and dbname and spotpy will return results in spot_setup.save function' sampler=spotpy.algorithms.mc(spot_setup)
-	sampler.sample(10) #Choose equaly or less repetitions as you have parameters in your List spot_setup.database.close() # Close the created txt file
+	sampler.sample(10) #Choose equally or less repetitions as you have parameters in your List spot_setup.database.close() # Close the created txt file

-Apart from that, some users might be interested not to save there simulation results and only the objective functions and the paramter values, e.g. to save memory space.
+Apart from that, some users might be interested not to save there simulation results and only the objective functions and the parameter values, e.g. to save memory space.
 This is supported during the initialization of the algorithm, by setting save_sim to False (default=True):

 	sampler = spotpy.algorithms.mc(spotpy_setup() dbname='no_simulations', dbformat='csv', save_sim=False)